 The Angolan government awarded a 30-year concession for the Benguela Railway to the Lobito Atlantic Railway consortium.
 The LAR consortium brought together Trafigura, the global commodity trader, with Mota-Engil, the Portuguese construction firm with deep Angolan experience, and Vecturis, a Belgian railway operator.
 This combination of trading expertise, construction capability, and operational knowledge was designed to address the failures of the previous Chinese-built railway, which had suffered from a disconnect between the entities that built the infrastructure and those responsible for operating it.
 The concession terms gave LAR responsibility for both rehabilitation and operations, aligning the incentive to build well with the consequence of living with what was built.

-Seven-Party MOU and DFC Financial Close (September 2023)
+Seven-Party MOU and DFC Commitment (September 2023)

 Angola Mainline Operations Begin (Early 2024)